20 September 2013 at 4.40pm | 7 Comments

 Agamemnon even has his stamp on Strauss’s other main motifs.
 The savage accent of Agamemnon’s name – pah-pah-PAH – becomes the motif representing Orest’s action, appearing with more and more insistency as we approach the opera’s terrifying climax.
 You can also hear its influence on the mournful motif that signifies Elektra’s relationship to her brother.

-It all builds to one of the most thrilling endings in opera, where Strauss’s sophisticated use of musical keys also plays an important part.
+It all builds to one of the most thrilling endings in opera, where Strauss's sophisticated use of musical keys also plays an important part.
 A violent E flat minor chord sends the exhausted Elektra crashing to the ground, dead.
-Several brutal statements of the ‘Agamemnon’ motif, in C minor, are answered by implacable pianissimo chords in E flat major.
+Several brutal statements of the 'Agamemnon' motif, in C minor, are answered by implacable, very soft chords in E flat minor.
 Finally, Chrysothemis’s plaintive cry for her brother, uttered twice, is answered by a vicious repeated statement of the motif of Orest’s action, hammering down a horrifying C major ending.
 It’s almost too much to bear – but that’s what makes it great opera.

 The Royal Opera's Elektra runs from 23 September - 12 October 2013.
 Tickets are still available.